 - Mouth diseases and abscesses

-Here at Animal Health Services, we use our hydro-massage ozone therapy technique.
+Here at Animal Health Services of Cave Creek, we use our hydro-massage ozone therapy technique.
 Hydro-massage ozone therapies can be used to promote healing following surgery or injury, and treat a variety of skin conditions and other health disorders including:

 - Arthritic joints